JMHOO/planet-insight/README.md

 A cloud-based deep learning and hyperparameter optimization platform.

-This package provides a solution of automated training system for deep learning.
 It contains a restful service, dockerized training worker and an example WebUI build upon restful service.

 ### Features: